eoscostarica/eos-local/README.md

 - nginx reverse proxy for virtual host resolution from the host machine.
 - network specific service aliases for "virtual host" resolution within the containers.
 - handy scripts for interacting with the local EOS services.
-- yarn as task manager
+- yarn as task manager.

 ## Getting started